 On a Tower Hamlets housing estate

-If the graffiti is on a Tower Hamlets Homes managed housing estate contact your your local housing office.
+If the graffiti is on a Tower Hamlets Homes managed housing estate contact your local housing office.

 On managed private property or private roads